-7.3 After the cards have been shuffled they shall be cut, except in the case of a continuous shuffler, where the cards shall only be cut prior to the cards entering the continuous shuffler.
+7.3 After the cards have been shuffled in accordance with section 6, the cards may be cut, at the discretion of the Casino Operator, except in the case of a Continuous Shuffler, where the cards may be cut but only prior to the cards entering the Continuous Shuffler.
 In all cases the Dealer shall offer the stack of cards, with the backs facing away from him/her, to the seated players for cutting.

 7.4 The player to cut the cards shall be seated and be: